 Once you have sewn your straight stitch, run a narrow and short zigzag stitch along the raw edge, just outside of your straight stitch.

 You may or may not choose to sew these seams down with a top stitch.
 Many regular machines also have an overcast stitch that will secure the edges of your fabric, much like the zigzag.
 It does a great job of finishing the raw edge, but it can be slow and may use more thread.
-The symbol looks something like these, but consult your machine manual.
+The symbol looks some

 Very helpful!
 Thank you Amanda!!